forfudan/MojoMiji/src/miji/move/different.md

 # Output: 1 2 3 4 5
 ```

-We will discuss the list type in more detail in [Section List of Chapter Data Types](../basic/types.md).
+We will discuss the list type in more detail in Chapter [Composite data types](../basic/composite#lists).
 Chapter [Memory Layout of Mojo objects](../misc/layout.md) provides some abstract diagrams to illustrate the memory layouts of a list in Python and Mojo.

 ## Other difference